How to scrap a car: scrap your car fast

 It is a sad fact that when you own a car, its value depreciates every year.
-Cars that are 10-20 years old with high mileage usually lose their value and end up as near-worthless junk and no better than ‘scrap’.
-Maybe you own one and that’s why you are here.
+Cars that are 10-20 years old with high mileage usually lose their value and end up as near-worthless junk.
+It’s these kind of ‘scrap’ cars that this guide focuses on..

 Need to know how to scrap it properly?
 No problem.
 But before you shout “scrap my car” and reach for your local scrap dealer, read on…

 How to scrap a car explained:

 - How Much Is A Scrap Car REALLY Worth?
 We Phoned 3 Local Scrap Yards To Find Out

 - The Most Obvious (And Time Consuming) Alternatives To Scrapping A Car

 - Bonus: The #1 Way Car Owners Are Getting More Than Scrap Value For Their Vehicle